L400-RTI/Training-material/modules/04 - Ingestion.md

 Technically, schema validation is implemented using a combination of schema definitions and runtime checks embedded in the ingestion method.
 Users can define strict or relaxed validation rules, depending on the use case, with options to enable automatic schema evolution or enforce rigid typing.

-Schema validation supports JSON schema validation and may extend to support formats like Avro or Parquet as needed.
+Schema validation supports JSON schema validation.
 A key consideration during implementation is to ensure that schema changes in upstream systems are coordinated with the Eventstream pipeline; otherwise, even minor alterations like renaming a field or changing a data type can break the pipeline.
 Additionally, high-throughput environments must be optimized to handle validation errors at scale without introducing latency.

-> [NOTE]
-> What do you mean may extend? under what circumstances?

 To maintain reliability, it’s recommended to use schema registries or maintain a versioned schema strategy, especially in enterprise-grade solutions.